Rules

 3. Putting your hands in the air to pretend to be hit, and then continuing to play without respawning, is prohibited.

-4. If you need to temporarily remove yourself from the game, you may put your hands in the air, take care of whatever you need to, go back to where you paused yourself, and yell “Back in!”.
-This is meant for minor non-nerf emergencies.
+4. If you need to temporarily remove yourself from the game, you may put your hands in the air, take care of whatever you need to, and go back to your team’s spawn point (when respawns are applicable).

 5. When the gamemode includes a “down-but-not-out” state, such as Kill Confirmed, players must drop their shields while they are down.